 Tender, spongy and full of flavor this Sourdough Discard Focaccia is easy to make and is perfect for beginners and pro sourdough bakers.
-Get all the sourdough flavor with the convenience of instant yeast and bake homemade sourdough bread in less than 2 hours.
+Get all the sourdough flavor with the convenience of commercial yeast and bake homemade sourdough bread in just over 2 hours.

 Jump to: